ctflags/helm/README.md

 cd helm
 ```

-Next, create a `values.yaml` following the example of [this one](./values.yaml).
+Next, create a `values.yaml` following [this example](./values.yaml).

-Note: You need to provide a Postgres connection URL.
-This can be a local or a hosted one.
+Note: If the `database.url` is not provided, a local Postgres database will be run.

 Next, verify the templates are correctly rendered.